belle2/basf2/analysis/doc/FullEventInterpretation.rst

 Just include the ``feistate.path`` created by the ``fei.get_path()`` function in your steering file.

-The weightfiles are automatically loaded from the conditions database (see `FEI and the conditions database`).
+The weightfiles are automatically loaded from the conditions database (see :ref:`analysis/doc/FullEventInterpretation:FEI and the conditions database`).
 This might take some time.

 After the FEI path the following lists are available